-Kitchener-Waterloo, home to our Riverland community, has a growing downtown, excellent schools and plenty of job opportunities and amenity options that has families migrating west.
+Kitchener-Waterloo has a growing downtown, excellent schools, plenty of job opportunities and amenity options that have families migrating west.
 There are other perks attracting the younger generation to KW as well.
 Ontario’s fourth largest city, KW is nestled conveniently between Toronto, London and Hamilton.
 With a number of excellent schools at its core, it has earned a reputation as one of the largest tech economies in Ontario, attracting young talent while offering a lower cost of living than Toronto.
-You’ll be hard put to find a Torontonian who hasn’t visited for the St. Jacobs’ Market, the largest year-round farmer’s market in Canada, and home to some of the most mouthwatering artisan finds in all of Ontario.

 Signs of an 18-hour city

 New suburban communities usually rise around major infrastructure or amenities that are already existing; it’s the natural place for development to take shape.
 Kitchener-Waterloo is already a city most people in Ontario know because of its well-known universities and colleges, including the University of Waterloo, Wilfrid Laurier University and Conestoga College.
 Much like Ryerson University or the University of Toronto, the presence of students from all over the province has a strong impact on the surrounding communities.
 This means more pedestrian traffic and bustling streets, more things to do and see, including theatre and entertainment, and of course nightlife.
 It also has an impact on the job market, which is heavily influenced by tech.
 In fact, Kitchener-Waterloo was recently being considered over Toronto for the new Amazon North American head office because of its relatively low cost of doing business and growing pool of young professionals.